chef/automate/components/automate-chef-io/content/docs/node-integrations.md

 ![Chef Automate Create Azure-API Scan Job](/images/docs/create-azure-api-scanjob.png)

-## Google Cloud Platform Account Scanning with Chef Automate (BETA - as of 20181020020209)
+## Google Cloud Platform Account Scanning with Chef Automate

 Run scans against your GCP account infrastructure using Chef Automate.
 Set up Chef Automate to detect and scan the nodes in your Google Cloud Platform (GCP) account by providing your GCP Credentials and creating a _GCP VM Node Manager_.
-To access the GCP Node Manager, select anywhere on the Automate screen and type 'beta'.
-After toggling the Google Cloud Node Manager to the "ON" position, close the helper window and then refresh your browser.
-Now, when you open _Node Integrations_, you should see _Google Cloud_ as one of your node management service options.
+To create a GCP Node Manager, navigate to _Node Integrations_, click on `Create Integration`, and you should see _Google Cloud_ as one of your node management service options.
 See the Chef InSpec documentation for more infomation about [resources](https://www.inspec.io/docs/reference/resources/#gcp-resources).

 To run a GCP scan in Chef Automate: